gonultasbu/Drowsy_Driver_Detection/README.md

 # Current Backlog

 - Code needs to be rewritten in C++ for Android development.
-- Evaluation function is going to be written by Burak Mert Gonultas
+- Evaluation function is going to be written by Burak Mert Gonultas.
 - More data is required, especially night recordings.
 - The project has been forked, an Android implementation (diagonal recording) + embedded Linux implementation (front-face).